ericz99/custom-forum/README.md

 Custom forum just like reddit, allow user to create a topic, and make a post about that specific topic!

+# Some Issues / UI

+- Settings page is not responsive + only change password button is functional but does not do anything after so please avoid clicking it.

 # TODO

 - Iron out all bugs...